datastax/dsbulk/manual/settings.md

 #### -delim,<br />--connector.csv.delimiter<br />--dsbulk.connector.csv.delimiter _&lt;string&gt;_

-The character to use as field delimiter.
+The character(s) to use as field delimiter.
+Field delimiters containing more than one character are accepted.

 Default: **","**.